Audio transcription work | Transcription WFH

 This type of transcription would be used for speeches, interviews for publication, conferences, and seminars.

 There are two main ways of pricing – by the hour (how long it takes you to type up the work), or pence per minute (how long the actual recording runs for).
 You may also want to consider pence per word or per page options, but generally, we would suggest you consider the first two options.

 Industry guidelines indicate that we speak 4 x faster than we can type, so, therefore, a 15-minute audio recording will take up to approximately 60 minutes to type.
 When working out your work schedule don’t forget to include the length of the original recording, i.e. 15 minutes for proofing time.

 We find that most clients prefer a ‘pence per minute’ price as this is easily calculated.
 This option provides a clear cost per piece of work.

 A price ‘by the hour’ does not incentivize the transcriber to complete the work in a timely manner, in fact, it is in their favor to deliberately slow the transcription speed down.
 We do not believe this is fair to the client and will also cause problems when you are trying to provide a quote for your client.

 - Turnaround time (remember the 4 x rule)

 - If possible, try to listen to a short snippet of the audio – is it clear?
 Are there a lot of background noises?
 Are there different accents?
 Are there multiple speakers?
 Is it technical?

-Now you are ready to start transcribing audio files – happy typing.
+So now you are ready to start transcribing audio files – happy typing.